 Before joining Epstein Becker Green, Ted was Co-Founder and President of the Marwood Group, a health care-focused strategic advisory and financial services firm.
 Under Ted's leadership, the Marwood Group advised hundreds of the nation's foremost health care companies, institutional investors, and trade associations.
 He previously practiced law at a New Haven, Connecticut, law firm and was the Director of Legal and Regulatory Affairs at the Connecticut Hospital Association.

-Ted has also served on the corporate boards of many of the country’s most innovative health care organizations, including Press Ganey Associates, Genoa Healthcare, InnovAge, MedPower, Fox Rehabilitation, and Arvinas.
+Ted currently serves on the corporate boards of many of the country's most innovative health care organizations, including Arvinas (NASDAQ: ARVN), InnovAge (NASDAQ: INNV), Fox Rehabilitation, EmpiRx, and MedPower.
+Selected prior board memberships include Press Ganey Associates, Genoa Healthcare (acquired by UnitedHealthcare/OptumRx), and LDI Integrated Pharmacy Services (acquired by Diplomat Pharmacy).

 From 2015 to 2019, Ted served as a State Senator in the Connecticut General Assembly.
 During his four-year tenure as a legislator—including appointments as Senate Chair of the Environment Committee, Vice Chair of the Public Health Committee, and Deputy Majority Leader for the Democratic Caucus—he authored and led the successful passage of more than 70 new laws expanding environmental protection, disability rights, home and community-based care, value-based purchasing, provider network reforms and price transparency, mental health parity implementation, and access to treatment for individuals with substance use disorders.